devzarr/devzarr.github.io/_posts/2022-05-16-pre-release-zarr-2.12.markdown

 There have been significant changes to
 [Zarr's Python](https://github.com/zarr-developers/zarr-python) codebase to implement V3 functionality.
-I'd be highlighting some of the main changes here:
+Highlights of the main changes include:

 - A new function is added in `store.py`, which verifies that a key conforms to the [V3 specification](https://zarr-specs.readthedocs.io/en/core-protocol-v3.0-dev/).